-Keep the torch lit, and the reason why, is documented by the prophet Isaiah in regard to the future of Israel but could apply to any nation.
-Scripture reveals: Arise, shine; for your light is come, and the glory of the Lord is risen upon you.
+Keep the torch lit, and the reason why, is documented by the Prophet Isaiah in regards to Israel but could apply to any nation: Arise, shine; for your light is come, and the glory of the Lord is risen upon you.
 For darkness shall cover the earth, and gross darkness the people: but the Lord shall arise upon you, and his glory shall be seen upon you (Isaiah 60:1-2).

 It was like a partition dividing them from God; a withdrawal of His gracious presence that existed before they become disobedient to Him.
-Many nations, previously under the umbrella of God's protection, no longer share such, having allowed sin and degradation to filtrate in and dominate the land; no longer keeping the torch lit, a shining presence of God in the land.
+Many nations, previously under the umbrella of God's protection, no longer share such a blessing, having allowed sin and degradation to infiltrate and dominate the land; no longer keeping the torch lit, a shining presence of God in the land!

-Scripture reveals: None calls for justice, nor any plead for truth; they trust in vanity (empty words), and speak lies; they conceive mischief (evil), and bring forth iniquity (Isaiah 59:4); keeping the torch lit no longer noticeable in the land.
+Isaiah revealed: None calls for justice, nor any plead for truth; they trust in vanity (empty words), and speak lies; they conceive mischief (evil), and bring forth iniquity (Isaiah 59:4); keeping the torch lit no longer noticeable in the land!

-It was noted that none calls for justice; for justice in courts, or that laws were instituted towards justice in the land, to relief those that were oppressed.
+It was noted that none calls for justice; for justice in courts, or laws instituted towards justice in the land, to relief those that are oppressed.
 No longer was righteousness preached, proclaimed and published as before.
 No one pleaded for truth but through carnal means allowed rules of man's devising to come into focus.
-They did that which was evil, by words and actions, by reproaches, by violence and persecution.

-Scripture reveals: Their feet run to evil and they make haste to shed innocent blood: their thoughts are thoughts of iniquity; wasting and destruction are in their paths (Isaiah 59:7); this condition could readily be applied to our present time!
+Isaiah revealed: Their feet run to evil and they make haste to shed innocent blood: their thoughts are thoughts of iniquity; wasting and destruction are in their paths (Isaiah 59:7); a condition that could readily be applied to what is happening today!

 It was noted that feet running to evil (sinful lifestyles) was with great eagerness and swiftness, taking delight and pleasure in it, continuing in it as one's course of life; with thoughts of iniquity, continually devising evil with tongue, hands, and feet employed in sin; revealing a general depravity, not realizing the way taken would lead to ruin and destruction.

-Scripture reveals: The way of peace they know not; and there is no judgment (justice) in their goings (steps); they have made them crooked paths: whosoever goes therein shall not know peace (Isaiah 59:8).
-It was noted that the way of peace they know not; there is no judgment (justice) in their ways; in their actions, in their dealing with men, no discerning of truth; no longer having knowledge of the Word of God to guide them.
+Isaiah wrote: The way of peace they know not; and there is no judgment (justice) in their goings (steps); they have made them crooked paths: whosoever goes therein shall not know peace (Isaiah 59:8).
+It was noted that the way of peace they know not; there is no judgment (justice) in their ways; in their actions, in their dealings with men, no discerning of the truth; no longer having knowledge of the Word of God to guide them!

-Scripture reveals: Therefore is judgment (justice) far from us, neither does justice (righteousness) overtake us: we wait for light, but behold obscurity (darkness); for brightness, but we walk in darkness (Isaiah 59:9).
+Isaiah revealed: Therefore is judgment (justice) far from us, neither does justice (righteousness) overtake us: we wait for light, but behold obscurity (darkness); for brightness but we walk in darkness (Isaiah 59:9).
 It was noted that judgment (justice) is far from us; words of a few godly individuals (of the keep the torch lit category) taking notice of prevailing sins as the source of calamities; with no justice before men.